tsterker/laravel-flextable/README.md

 $manager->seed(\Acme\DatabaseSeeder::class, $alternativeFactories = '/absolute/path/to/factories');
 ```

+In case your Models have an explicit `$connection` property set:

+A).
+Specify the connection name during `new Manager('custom-connection)`(:warning: it will be replaced in the configuration!)

-In case your Models have an explicit `$connection` property set, just use the `IsFlextable` trait on a base model that all relevant models inherit from.
+B).
+Use the `IsFlextable` trait on a base model that all relevant models inherit from.

 ```php
 use Tsterker\Flextable\IsFlextable;